edilbertogalang22/Todo-App/README.md

 ## How to Run

-1. Go to terminal type cd client
-2. Install dependencies: `npm install`
+1. Install dependencies: `npm install`
-3. Run the app: `npm run dev`
+2. Run the app: `npm run dev`

 ## Folder Structure